OriginalSinger/role-reversal-resources/rrr.md

 - That Girl Is Not Just Cute - https://mangadex.org/title/33326
 - The Duke of Death and His Black Maid - https://mangadex.org/title/22422
 - The girl I like forgot her glasses - https://mangadex.org/title/32648
+- The Girl with a Kansai Accent and the Pure Boy \<s\> - https://mangadex.org/title/46433
 - The Hero and the Priestess \<r\>\<g\> - https://mangadex.org/title/33224
 - The Sensual M - https://www.spottoon.com/book/41/147/THE_SENSUAL_M_S1
 - The Story of an Onee-San Who Wants to Keep a High School Boy. \<r\>\<g\> - https://mangadex.org/title/25264